Majey/alx-system_engineering-devops/0x00-shell_basics/README.md

 Delete the file betty.
 The file betty is in /tmp/my_first_directory rmdir /tmp/my_first_directory
-Delete the directory my_first_directory that is in the /tmp directory.
+Delete the directory my_first_directory that is in the /tmp directory. cd - a script that changes the working directory to the previous one.